Spring Boot 2.6.3 ARM64 Image

 java -version

-Create simple Spring Boot application
+Create simple Spring Boot application Link to heading

 Use the Spring Initializer web API to create a simple example.